mozilla/sphinx-js/README.rst

 ``jsdoc_cache``
   Path to a file where jsdoc output will be cached.
 If omitted, jsdoc will be run every time Sphinx is.
 If you have a large number of source files, it may be beneficial to configure this value.
 But be careful: the cache is not automatically flushed if your source code changes; you must delete it manually.

+``sphinx_js_lax``
+  If `True`, doclet conflicts and parsing errors will result in warnings instead of exceptions.
+  Useful when starting to use sphinx-js on an existing project where you do not want to fix all errors upfront.

 Example
 =======